 Loss of the disulfide bond does not affect PriM function

 We went on to assess the functional contribution of the disulfide bond in PriM.
-In order to do so, we tested cells lacking pmrA and containing PriM with the mutation C303A in intramacrophage growth assays. in PriM were tested in intramacrophage growth assays.
+Disulfide bonds are known to be critical for the maturation of essential virulence factors that are fully formed in the periplasm.
+It is also known that PriM makes it into the periplasm where its single disulfide bond is formed.
+One possible explanation for the anti-virulence activity of PriM is based on the fact that PriM production is greatly increased in the absence of pmrA and the high levels of PriM could be titrating away the disulfide producing enzymes from other key virulence factors.
+In order to test this hypothesis we tested cells lacking pmrA and containing PriM with a mutation that changed one of the two cysteines to an alanine (C303A), therefore removing that disulfide bond, in intramacrophage growth assays.
 We found that the cells producing PriM (C303A) were still unable to replicate to wildtype levels inside macrophage cells (Figure 2).
-Therefore, the mutations disrupting the disulfide bond of PriM was not sufficient to restore virulence activity.
+These results show that the disulfide bond is not essential for the anti-virulence activity of PriM.